Consciousness Complexity: Bounded Statistical Influence on Quantum Outcomes

 Conclusion

-The Consciousness Complexity framework opens up new avenues for research in the foundations of quantum mechanics and the the nature of consciousness.
+The Consciousness Complexity framework opens a research path connecting prediction, context, quantum statistics, and the nature of consciousness.